Information About Airline Travel

 - Your luggage is lost or delayed, forcing you to purchase necessary essentials, or prescription medications.

 - Your luggage or personal effects are damaged or stolen.
-You become ill or injured and learn that your health care plan doesn't cover you outside the U.S.

 - You need an emergency medical evacuation due to an accident or sudden illness.

 - You run into flight delays and miss a portion of your trip or cruise.

 - Your trip is interrupted due to an unexpected hurricane or storm.